Irish-Spatial-Data-Exchange/isdi-metadata/guides/DATASET_CITATION.md

 Adapted from Callaghan _et al._ (2012):

+- __doi__ A digital object identifier - a persistent identifier to a
 - __Dataset Serving__ Making a dataset available for download on the web
 - __Data Publication__ Data avaialble on-line with persistent identification and persistent access.
 - __Dataset Citation__ Dataset citation is the method of providing a formal reference to the datasets used in research, reports and publications.
 A dataset citation includes key descriptive information about the dataset, such as the title, source, and parties responsible for creating the dataset.